Total time: 25 minutes

 If you choose to grill only, soak the corn for about 10 minutes in cold water first.

 For authentic elote, use Crema Mexicana instead of the mayonnaise and sour cream.
 It’s a rich, slightly thickened, delicate sour cream sauce used extensively in Mexican cooking.
 I can’t find it at my local supermarket, so I use a combination of mayonnaise and low-fat sour cream instead.

-Also for authentic, use cotija añejo cheese, if you can find it, instead of the Parmesan.
-Coteija añejo, also called queso añejo or queso añejado, is an aged, mild-flavored Mexican cheese.
+Also, use cotija añejo cheese, if you can find it, instead of the Parmesan.
+Cotija añejo, also called queso añejo or queso añejado, is an aged, mild-flavored Mexican cheese.
 It tastes similar to Parmesan, but has a thicker, crumbly texture.
 Queso fresco, another mild Mexican cheese, can also be used instead of Parmesan.
 Find these cheeses near other specialty cheeses at your local supermarket or in Mexican grocery stores.

 Add more or less cilantro, as desired.

 If you are using Parmesan, be sure it’s freshly grated and not that grainy stuff out of the plastic canister.
 You can substitute fresh grated with shredded Parmesan.
 If you insist on using the grainy canister stuff, your elote will lose something in the translation.